thomasrrgsd/thomasrrgsd.github.io/_pages/personal.md

 ## Hobbies
 ### Reading
 This year my goal is to read one book per month.
 I am thinking of alternating between fiction and non-fiction.
-For the non-fiction slots I am shooting for books related to Physics such as the developement of different fields in Physics or biographies of different influential physisicts.
+For the non-fiction slots I am shooting for books related to the developement of the different fields in Physics or biographies of influential physisicts.
 For fiction, probably crime more so than other categories.

 - January